 It turns out a richly flavored, ice coffee with no bitter aftertaste and the mahogany color of this brew is deep and rich.
 Tasters enjoyed the smooth taste and the added chicory.
 Grady’s Cold Brew makes a spectacular sipper for breakfast or an afternoon pick-me-up.
 Being the foodie that I am, I’m also thinking this would make an excellent cold brew panna cotta or ice cream… More on that to come!

-Grady’s Cold Brew is available at retailers nationwide, or get on their subscription list, so you never run out of a good thing.
+Grady’s Cold Brew is available at retailers nationwide, so you never run out of a good thing.

 At King Floyd’s Bar Provisions, they’re obsessed with producing the finest hand-crafted bitters in the world.
 Through painstaking processes, they blend and macerate their blends for up to two months, testing and verifying the quality all along the way.